Are Decoder-Only Large Language Models the Silver Bullet for Code Search?: Threats to Validity

 \parabf{Internal Validity.} One potential threat to internal validity is the selection of hyperparameters, which can significantly impact model performance.
 To address this, we followed the hyperparameter settings recommended in \cite{behnamghader2024llm2vec} for all model fine-tuning, ensuring consistency and reliability in our evaluations.
 Furthermore, the pretraining datasets for decoder-only LLMs may contain CSN data, which could undermine the reliability of model evaluations.
 To mitigate this concern, we also tested the models on a more recent dataset, \cosqaplus{}, ensuring that the models had not been exposed to the relevant knowledge during pretraining.
 This additional measure helps ensure that the evaluation results reflect the model's true capabilities rather than any bias introduced by prior exposure to the dataset.

 \parabf{External Validity.} The study used \revised{eleven} decoder-only LLMs, which might limit generalizability.
 To address this, we selected models that rank high in code generation on MBPP \cite{paperswithcode2024} and have similar sizes, ensuring that our models are SOTA and representative.
-We prioritized using official models, and if unavailable, we chose those with high downloads and comprehensive evaluations to ensure model reliability.
-In the analysis of RQ3, individual cases might affect the results.
-Our analysis covered all test sets for all languages, though we only presented results for the highest-scoring Go language in this article.
-The trends for other languages were similar, enhancing the generalizability of our findings. \revised{Furthermore, the analyses for RQ4 and RQ5 were conducted exclusively on CodeGemma, our top-performing 7B model.
+We prioritized using official models, and if unavailable, we chose those with high downloads and comprehensive evaluations to ensure model reliability. \revRtwo{ In the analysis of RQ3, different aspects face distinct validity threats.
+For \ref{sec:train-Mothod}, our qualitative analysis presents results primarily for the Go language.
+This might limit the generalizability of these specific visual findings.
+However, we mitigate this by performing the same analysis on all other CSN languages and confirming that they all exhibit similar trends.
+For \ref{Training_Data} and \ref{sec:rq3_Model_Size}, our analyses are limited to the selected datasets and model families.
+To mitigate this threat, we employ rigorous statistical tests to ensure our findings are statistically significant. } \revised{Furthermore, the analyses for RQ4 and RQ5 were conducted exclusively on CodeGemma, our top-performing 7B model.
 This single-model analysis limits the generalizability of our findings on computational time and training efficiency, as these metrics are sensitive to model-specific factors like architecture, pre-training data, and hyperparameters.}